TaoheedKing/MLOps-Specialization/Python Essentials for MLOps/Module 2/Modules and Advanced Usage/Lesson3/README.md

 Notes for Lesson 3:
 1.
-''' function callable that requires a single argument ''' callable(name, legs=4)
-# name argument is required
-# legs argument is optional since there is already a default variable specified for it
+''' below is the function callable that requires a single argument ''' callable(name, legs=4) # argument name is required and legs argument is optional since there is already a default variable specified for it

 2.
 ''' order of arguments and keyword arguments in a function '''